Renewable Heat Incentive for Solar Thermal, Ground Source Heat Pumps, Air Source Heat Pumps and Biomass Boilers

 And unlike the Feed-in Tariffs which limits payments to installations with a maximum of 5MW, the RHI will apply to heat installations of any size.

 The Government has confirmed that payments will be made on a quarterly basis over seven years.
 The following tariff rates for the domestic RHI apply to applications submitted between 1 January 2016 and 31 March 2016:

-Households with biomass boilers and heat pumps who install a metering and monitoring package will also receive additional payments per annum of £200 and £230 respectively.
+Households with biomass boilers and heat pumps who install a metering and monitoring package could potentially also receive additional payments per annum of £200 and £230 respectively.

-To be eligible for RHI payments you will be required to have a Green Deal assessment and where appropriate have cavity wall insulation and a loft insulated to a minimum of 250mm.
+To be eligible for RHI payments you will be required to have a Green Deal assessment and where appropriate have cavity wall insulation and a loft insulated.
 If you have a biomass system the installation will need to adhere to fuel sustainability and air quality requirements.

 What are the benefits?